Star Citizen adds mining with its ambitious Alpha 3.2 quarterly patch

 3.2 is obviously in June.
 We have a big tentpole milestone coming in 3.3, which is going to expand the universe massively.
 On a general basis that’s where we are.

 Eric Kieron Davis: With Star Citizen, the universe and all of our modules are playable now.
 We have people playing hundreds of hours of all those modules every week.
-They’re jumping into the 3.2 beta release to give us helpful feedback.
+They’re jumping into the 3.2 release to give us helpful feedback.
 It’s ready to go live, and it’s been cool to get everything running and get some feedback from our players.

 GamesBeat: As far as being playable, how far back does this go now for Star Citizen itself?